 Crimson Clay members have made and donated ceramic soup bowls to Empty Bowls projects in Tuscaloosa since 2015.
 This year, they had a “teach-in” at Grace Presbyterian Church in Tuscaloosa, before the event, so that anyone who wanted to could make clay bowls!

-[RIGHT:] Crimson Clay members sponsored an information booth to recruit new students at the 2015 The National Council on Education for the Ceramic Arts (NCECA) conference in Providence, RI.
-Photo shows assistant professor Matt Mitros with grad students Sydney Ewerth, Joani Inglett and instructor Virginia Eckinger.
+Crimson Clay members sponsored a booth to recruit new students at 2015 The National Council on Education for the Ceramic Arts (NCECA) conference in Providence, RI.
+The photo below shows assistant professor Matt Mitros with grad students Sydney Ewerth, Joani Inglett and instructor Virginia Eckinger.